 In the U.S., over 3 million people are injured in car accidents annually.
 Sadly, many injuries go untreated or undiagnosed, leaving the victim to suffer the short and long-term effects on their physical, financial, and emotional health.

-Liability in Car Accident Cases
+Legal Liability in Car Accident Cases

 While they are often referred to as car accidents, motor vehicle collisions are usually anything but accidents.
 In most cases, they are the result of negligence on the part of a driver, manufacturer, or governmental entity and are entirely preventable.